nebari-dev/nebari-docs/docs/docs/references/enhanced-security.md

 - **Deploy into existing subnets**
   Instructs Nebari to be deployed into existing subnets, rather than creating its own new subnets.
+  An advantage of deploying to existing subnets is the ability to use private subnets.
+Note that the **ingress load-balancer-annotation** must be set appropriately based on the type (private or public) of subnet.

 ```
 existing_subnet_ids: